 December 3, 2016 - class 147 with Roderick Johnson - 9 students.
 We practiced Suwari Waza Shomenuchi Iriminage, variations of Katatetori Shihonage, and did a Jihon Waza practice afterwards.
 A couple of new faces were present, instructors from another dojo.

-December 5, 2016 - observed class 16 with Roderick Johnson - One of the nurses this morning chuckled when I asked him if I would be ready for my martial arts class later in the day.
+December 5, 2016 - audited class 16 with Roderick Johnson - One of the nurses this morning chuckled when I asked him if I would be ready for my martial arts class later in the day.
 "No, you should rest after your procedure.
 It takes at least eight hours for the anesthesia to wear off," he said.
 I still felt dizzy as I walked to class.
 The only thing I could do was watch and take notes.
 The class practiced Ushiro Tekubitori techniques, including Sankyo, Ikkyo, and Nikkyo.
 The class of eight included two people from another dojo.
 I missed out on Jihon Waza practice.
 That's always fun.
 I stayed for the Black Belt class.
 The pace was a little quicker and included many of the same techniques taught in the Basic classes, but everyone was a lot more fluid with their ukemi.
 There was a spirited Randori practice at the end that looked like fun.

 December 6, 2016 - class 148 with Dr. John Porter - 5 students.
 We practiced Tai No Henko, Morotetori Kokyuho, and a variety of Kosatori techniques, including a new one - Udegarame - that we did slowly to prevent an arm break.
 Dr. John emphasized the importance of learning the techniques and making them your own.
 He also suggested that we learn techniques in pairs.
 "Sankyo can become Kaitenage," he said, in the same way that Ikkyo can become Nikyo.